opengovsg/postmangovsg-guide/README.md

 # What is PostmanSG

-PostmanSG is a mass messaging tool for the Singapore Government, officially launched on 14 May 2020.
+PostmanSG is a mass messaging tool for the Singapore Government.

 We've since sent out more than 100 million messages from over 90 agencies.
-This includes quarantine orders, COVID test results and employer notices.
+This includes quarantine orders, COVID-19 test results and employer notices.

-Start using PostmanSG by **logging** in with an `@agency.gov.sg` email address!
+Start using PostmanSG by logging in with an `@agency.gov.sg` email address!

 ## What can PostmanSG do?